Washington set to deliver $2.2 trillion virus rescue bill

 There was also $150 billion devoted to the health care system, including $100 billion for grants to hospitals and other health care providers buckling under the strain of COVID-19 caseloads.

 Republicans successfully pressed for an employee retention tax credit that's estimated to provide $50 billion to companies that retain employees on payroll and cover 50% of workers' paycheck up to $10,000.
 Companies would also be able to defer payment of the 6.2% Social Security payroll tax.
-A huge business tax break for interest costs and operating losses that was taken away by the 2017 tax code overhaul was restored at a $200 billion cost.
+A huge tax break for interest costs and operating losses limited by the 2017 tax overhaul was restored at a $200 billion cost in a boon for the real estate sector.

 An additional $45 billion would fund additional relief through the Federal Emergency Management Agency for local response efforts and community services.